ibm-cloud-docs/vpc/vni-add-fip.md

     * `virtual_network_interface_id` (string): The virtual network interface identifier.
     * `floating_ip_id` (string): The floating IP identifier.

-1. When all variables are initiated, add the floating IP address to the virtual network interface:
+1. When all variables are initiated, attach the floating IP address to the virtual network interface:

     ```sh
     curl -X PUT \